ariebovenberg/whenever/docs/overview.rst

 For example: if a clock skips forward from 1am to 2am, then 1:30am does not exist.

-:class:`~whenever.ZonedDateTime` and :class:`~whenever.LocalDateTime`
+:class:`~whenever.ZonedDateTime` prevents
-prevent you from creating non-existent datetimes, by raising a :exc:`~whenever.DoesntExistInZone` exception if you try to create one.
+you from creating non-existent datetimes, by raising a :exc:`~whenever.DoesntExistInZone` exception if you try to create one.

 .. code-block:: python